kubebeam/kubescape-headlamp-plugin/README.md

 ## Prerequisites

 - [Kubescape operator](https://kubescape.io/docs/operator/) should be installed in the k8s cluster and enabled for configuration and image scanning.
+  We recommend kubescape operator helm chart v1.20.6 with `capabilities.continuousScan: enable`.
+Later versions of the operator have an issue with scanning: https://github.com/kubescape/operator/issues/238.

 - [Headlamp](https://github.com/headlamp-k8s/headlamp) should be installed in the k8s cluster or workstation.
+For a quick test the desktop version is recommended.

-The plugin code has been tested with Headlamp v0.25.0 (browser and desktop) and kubescape operator v0.2.6.
+The plugin code has been tested with Headlamp v0.25.0 (browser and desktop) and kubescape operator helm chart v1.20.6.

 ## Use cases